-With all the negative and positive commotion surrounding the Crypto market – it still begs the question, for those still curious: what does it take to engage in the trading of Cryptocurrency?
+With all the negative and positive commotion surrounding the Crypto market – it still begs the question, for those still curious.
+What does it take to engage in the trading of Cryptocurrency?

-In addition, as with trading traditional fiat currencies, the price is purely determined by good old supply and demand for the currency and monitored by the availability versus volume traded.
+As with trading traditional fiat currencies, the price is purely determined by good old supply and demand for the currency and monitored by the availability versus volume traded.

-So, in the true approach of deBunQed, we will decipher Crypto-exchange trading by looking at what you need to do to get into it, and what you stand to gain.
+So, in the true approach of Debunqed, we will decipher crypto-exchange trading by looking at what you need to do to get into it, and what you stand to gain.

-Here are the quick steps:-
+Here are the quick steps:

-They hold the most value and can thus be broken down into smaller denominations (into other Altcoins)…sort of the way the dollar is used as the main exchange for other fiat currencies.
+They hold the most value and can thus be broken down into smaller denominations (Altcoins).
+The same way the dollar is used as the main exchange for other fiat currencies.
 This example helps to put things into perspective.

-Make sure you do your research into which wallet you will obtain – obviously if you are mining a certain Cryptocurrency you would naturally purchase directly from the software provider of the Altcoin.
+Make sure you do your research into which wallet you will use.
+Obviously, if you are mining a certain Cryptocurrency you would naturally purchase them directly from that software provider of the Altcoin.

-It can take as quickly as 30 minutes via a Peer-to-Peer Bitcoin marketplace connecting buyers with sellers like at Paxful.
+It can take as quickly as between 5 – 20 minutes via a peer-to-peer Bitcoin marketplace connecting buyers with sellers like at Paxful.

 You can even purchase and send gift cards from Amazon for instance, to the seller (to the value of the currency being purchased) for the seller to release the Altcoins.